 Unmarried couples don’t have some of the automatic protections married couples have, especially as far as estate planning.
 Most state laws give a spouse the right to inherit automatically.
 However, an unmarried partner’s rights are many times almost nonexistent.
 That shows how important it is to set up your finances deliberately if you want to leave money to a partner while you’re not married.

-Joint Tenancy.
 Holding property in joint tenancy accounts with rights of survivorship serves to transfer ownership directly to the surviving partner after death without probate, and without a will or regard to the laws of intestate succession.
 Beneficiary designations on retirement accounts and life insurance policies can also do the same thing.

-Powers of Attorney.
 Make sure to give each other powers of attorney for both financial decisions and healthcare choices on each other’s behalf.

 Too many people just make assumptions about what their partner would want-or they ignore tough decisions.
 Doing this only makes it harder if the worst does come to pass.
 Without these tough conversations, you might find yourself unsure what to do if your partner is temporarily or permanently incapacitated, or if they pass away.